datamaverickhq/bootcamp-checklist/.github/ISSUE_TEMPLATE/-your-github-username--s-initiation.md

 ## Python Programming

 - [ ] [Introduction to Data Science in Python](https://datacamp.pxf.io/7mRY5Y).
 A course by Hillary Green-Lerman on DataCamp.
 4 hours.
 - [ ] Chapter 1 of [Programming for Everybody (Getting Started with Python)](https://imp.i384100.net/python-for-everybody-davidanalyst).
 4 hours.
 Part of a Specialization by Dr. Charles Severance on Coursera.
-[Sign up for a Python for Everybody Specialization subscription](https://imp.i384100.net/python-for-everybody-davidanalyst), for access to this entire course as well as for access to the next course on Day 12.
+[Sign up for a Python for Everybody Specialization subscription](https://imp.i384100.net/python-for-everybody-davidanalyst), for access to this entire course as well as for access to the next course.
 - [ ] Chapter 2 of [Programming for Everybody (Getting Started with Python)](https://imp.i384100.net/python-for-everybody-davidanalyst).
 4 hours.
 - [ ] Chapters 3 & 4 of [Programming for Everybody (Getting Started with Python)](https://imp.i384100.net/python-for-everybody-davidanalyst).
 5 hours.
 - [ ] Chapter 5 of [Programming for Everybody (Getting Started with Python)](https://imp.i384100.net/python-for-everybody-davidanalyst).
 3 hours.